Equipped for Making.

 The Workshop

 A purpose-built teaching workshop with everything you need to learn properly.
-Six Axminster lathes, a OneWay 2436 for larger work, plus specialist equipment.
+Six Axminster lathes (AT406WL and AT508WL models), a OneWay 2436 for larger work, plus a Nova Saturn.
 Full dust extraction at every station, air filtration, and a wood burner for the colder months.

 About Us